ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Dynamics Simulation

-As an illustrative example of the simulated effect of currents on a vessel, we include Figure~\ref{fig:trajectory}.
+For the full scale vessel, we also provide a generic method to include shallow-water effects.
+We base ourselves on the (corrected) model by D. Clarke (1997) ~\cite{CLARKE1997117}, appropriate when the draft of the vessel is at most 80\% of the waterway depth.
+As an illustrative example of the simulated effect of currents on a vessel, we include Fig.~\ref{fig:trajectory}.
 This figure shows the recorded trajectories of the MilliAmpere ferry under no, low and moderate current velocities.
 As expected, currents with a higher velocity make the ferry move more from a straight path, and introduces torque on the vessel.
 Additionally, the current in the example decreases the speed of the vessel, as its impact angle has a component that is opposite to the thrust force direction.